 In women, a vaginal discharge may occur.
-Women may also have blisters and ulcers on the cervix (the neck of the womb at the top of the vagina).
+Women may also have blisters and ulcers on the neck of the womb at the top of the vagina (cervix).
 The inside of the back passage may also be affected.
-The ulcers and blisters can last up to 10-20 days, and then gradually heal and go without scarring.
+The ulcers and blisters can last up to 10-28 days and then gradually heal and go without scarring.

 Sometimes less typical symptoms occur.
 For example, you may just have a small raw area, one or two small ulcers, or just an area of irritation with nothing to see.
 Sometimes symptoms last just a few days.

 Note: sometimes a first episode of symptoms appears months or years after being first infected.
 This is why a first episode of symptoms can occur during a current faithful sexual relationship.
 You may have been infected months or years ago from a previous sexual partner who did not realise that they were infected.